 Anyone can get gastroenteritis, but older adults, young children, pregnant women and individuals with weakened immune systems from medical conditions including diabetes, liver disease, kidney disease, organ transplants, HIV/AIDS and recipients of chemotherapy and radiation treatment are more susceptible.

-Onset after exposure
+2. Onset of symptoms after exposure

 - Symptoms of food poisoning can appear as soon as 30 minutes to two hours after being exposed, but they can take up to one week to appear, depending on the cause.